Updated on January 27, 2016

 - Some people are less productive with multiple monitors because they use one of their monitors to display their email and social media virtually all the time.
 So they rarely get “in the zone.”
 But with sufficient self-discipline, multiple monitors can significantly increase your productivity.

-- Good news for Apple users: The most recent MacBook Pro allows up to three non-Apple external monitors.
+- The MacBook Pro I use allows up to three non-Apple external monitors.
 It works beautifully.